dhable/caffeinatedideas.com/_posts/2014-10-03-how-certain-are-you.md

 comments: true
 teaser:
-    A pre-coffee morning conversation at the Seattle HERE office turns into a fairly opinionated post touching on why trying to estmate hours in a software project is a loosing battle.
+    A pre-coffee morning conversation at the Seattle HERE office turns into a fairly opinionated post touching on why trying to estimate hours in a software project is a losing battle.
 Best supporting role goes to the #NoEstimate movement on Twitter.
 ---
 At some point in our lives, we\'re given this misconception that with effort and training we can have